YotiZf/Coordinated-alternative-splicing-decisions-via-stepwise-exon-definition/HPC_model_fitting/README.md

-# Model fitting code — Data2Dynamics (MATLAB)
+# Model fitting code

 This repository provides the code used to perform multi-start parameter estimation for ODE-based models using the Data2Dynamics (d2d) framework in MATLAB.
-The fitting was performed on an HPC cluster using SLURM, and the saved results are included as `.mat` files.
+The fitting was performed on an HPC cluster(bwHPC) using SLURM, and the saved results are included as `.mat` files.

 ## Repository structure